-The Sauerkraut stew with sausages is a wonderful dish for the fall and winter season.
-You must try this stew, or “Eintopf” in German, if you like Sauerkraut.
+The Sauerkraut stew with sausages makes a a wonderful dish for all seasons but some prefer it in winter and fall.
+You must try this stew, or “Eintopf” in German, if you love Sauerkraut.
 The best is to get German Sauerkraut from Hengstenberg or Kuehne if possible.
-Find Sauerkraut and mustard in our Love German Food Box!
+Some US Sauerkrauts contain chemical preservatives, it’s just not the same.
+Find Sauerkraut and mustard in our German Delicatessen Box!

-This dish tastes the ebst with german sausages, the so called German “Roastbratwuerstchen” or “Thuringer Smoked Bratwurst”.
-It is a special sausage that comes from the region “Thueringen or Thuringia”.
-Some German markets in the USA carry these sausages, check out Schaller & Weber.
+This dish tastes the best with German sausages, the so called “Roastbratwuerstchen” or “Thuringer Smoked Bratwurst”.
+It is a special sausage that comes from the region “Thüringen or Thuringia”.
+Some German markets in the USA carry these sausages, check out the NY butcher Schaller & Weber.

 The Thuringian sausage has been produced for hundreds of years.
 The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolfstadt in a transcript of a bill from an Arnstadt convent from 1404.
 The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the “Thüringisch-Erfurtische Kochbuch” from 1797 which also mentions a smoked variety.
 Lots of history for sausages but that how it is in Germany.
 Traditions are kept and the heritage is protected.
 Happy Cooking!